Tag

 ICM reports to CEO

-Health Boards should ensure that the Infection Control Manager reports direct to the Chief Executive or, at least, to an executive board member.
+Health Boards should ensure that the Infection Control Manager reports direct to the Chief Executive, or at least to an executive board member.

 - The Scottish Government published its response to the Vale of Leven Hospital Inquiry Report on 18 June 2015, accepting all 75 recommendations and establishing …